jlmbaka/phaser3-game/README.md

 ## About <a name = "about"></a>

-Simple 2D plateforme game developped as a learning project for [Phase3](https://phaser.io/phaser3) game engine.
+Simple 2D platform game developped as a learning project for [Phase3](https://phaser.io/phaser3) game engine.

 ## Usage <a name = "usage"></a>